 Calcium supplements can interact with many different prescription medications, including blood pressure medications, synthetic thyroid hormones, bisphosphonates, antibiotics and calcium channel blockers.
+Depending on your medications, you may need to take the supplement with your meals or between meals.
 Ask your doctor or pharmacist about possible interactions and which type of calcium supplement would work for you.

 Quality and cost

 Manufacturers are responsible for ensuring that supplements are safe and claims are truthful.
 Some companies have their products independently tested by U.S. Pharmacopeial Convention (USP), ConsumerLabs.com (CL) or NSF International (NSF).
 Supplements that bear the USP, CL or NSF abbreviation meet voluntary industry standards for quality, purity, potency, and tablet disintegration or dissolution.
 Different types of calcium supplements have different costs.
 Comparison shop if cost is a factor for you.